kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

 {% include image-gallery.html folder="/assets/2024/Portugal" %}

 However, a couple of days before they were scheduled to return, Kathryn began feeling unwell and short of breath.
 An urgent visit to the care center led to her being admitted to a hospital in Madeira, where she was diagnosed with severe double pneumonia.
-After a challenging 14-day treatment, further complications arose with the progression of her disease to the pleura in her lungs.
+After a challenging 14-day treatment, further complications arose with the progression of the cancer to the pleura in her lungs.
 On February 4th, Kathryn was air-lifted back to the United States, where she was lovingly attended to at Boston's Children's Hospital, surrounded by her family and her beloved dog, Willow.

 {% include image-gallery.html folder="/assets/2024/Hospital" %}

-Kathryn passed away peacefully in her sleep on Tuesday, February 13, enveloped in love and the comforting presence of her family and Willow.
-Throughout her ordeal, Kathryn's resilience, grace, and indomitable spirit never wavered.
+Kathryn passed away peacefully in her sleep on Tuesday, February 13, enveloped in love and the comforting presence of her family, Sid, and Willow.
+Throughout her journey, Kathryn's resilience, grace, and indomitable spirit never wavered.
 She faced each challenge with a pragmatic approach and her signature sense of humor, always prioritizing the well-being of others even in her toughest times.

 She is deeply missed and forever loved, leaving an indelible mark on the hearts of all who knew her.